Best red light therapy for knee pain in 2026: compare the top devices

 What are the negatives of red light treatment for knee pain?

-While there are no negative side effects of red light treatment, there are still some drawbacks, most notably:
+While there currently are no proven negative side effects of red light treatment, there are still some drawbacks, most notably:

 - Inconsistent results.
 Users sometimes complain that they don’t see results from using these devices.
 For instance, I’ve come across a few testimonials complaining that they didn’t get any pain relief from Kineon MOVE+ Pro.

 - High cost.
-As you’ve seen from the devices I’ve recommended, they usually cost at least $500 or $600, which is certainly a premium price.
+As you’ve seen from the devices I’ve recommended, RLT devices are usually expensive.
 Naturally, there are cheaper products on the market, but they don’t typically offer the same quality and usually serve a different purpose.

 - Time commitment.
 You usually have to use these products daily for 10–20 minutes.
 Moreover, treatments can last for weeks or even months, so it will often be a significant time commitment.
 This might not appeal to everyone since they can’t replace conventional treatment.